May. 06, 2024

 Three-pack price: $550

-That positions the Eero Pro 6E to keep up with forward-looking use-cases like augmented reality that will require networks capable of moving large amounts of data all at once.
-On top of that, the Ethernet WAN port capable of accepting incoming wired speeds as fast as 2.5Gbps (2,500Mbps) means that it's built to keep up with the new multigig internet plans that are growing in availability this year, too.
+This positions the Eero Pro 6E to keep up with forward-looking use-cases like augmented reality, requiring networks capable of moving large amounts of data all at once.
+Additionally, the Ethernet WAN port that can accept incoming wired speeds as fast as 2.5Gbps (2,500Mbps) means it's built to keep up with the new multigig internet plans growing in availability this year.

-Performance was strong when I tested the system out at home.
-Only five of the 30 or so systems that I've tested there registered faster average download speeds than the Pro 6E; only four of them surpassed its average upload speeds.
-That makes it a worthy upgrade pick, but with wireless speeds that top out around 1.3Gbps, it isn't quite the multigig mesh you might have hoped for.
+Performance was strong during home tests.
+Only five of the 30 or so systems tested registered faster average download speeds than the Pro 6E; only four surpassed its average upload speeds.
+This makes it a worthy upgrade, though its wireless speeds top out around 1.3Gbps, so it isn't quite the multigig mesh you might have hoped for.

 ...Read more

 Neither of the new systems deviate from Eero's established style: Glossy, white plastic with gentle curves, ports in the back and an Eero logo up top.
-In fact, they're nearly indistinguishable from previous-gen Eero systems, and maybe that's the point, as both the Eero 6 Plus and the Eero Pro 6E are backward compatible with earlier-gen Eero setups.
-That means that existing Eero users could pick up a single Eero 6 Plus or Pro 6E device and add it into their setup as either the main router or as an additional range extender.
+In fact, they're nearly indistinguishable from previous-gen Eero systems.
+Both the Eero 6 Plus and the Eero Pro 6E are backward compatible with earlier-gen Eero setups.
+This means existing Eero users can pick up a single Eero 6 Plus or Pro 6E device and add it into their setup as either the main router or an additional range extender.

-That brings us back to the Eero 6 Plus, which offers significantly better performance than before, thanks to faster radios of its own, plus support for 160Mhz channels -- wider lanes for your web traffic to pass through.
-It isn't as powerful as the Pro 6E, but it makes better use of the horsepower packed inside, especially given that it costs $250 less for a three-pack than the Eero Pro 6E.
-Dollar for dollar, the hardware just makes a little more sense, so I give it the slight edge here.
+That brings us back to the Eero 6 Plus, which offers significantly better performance than before, thanks to faster radios and support for 160Mhz channels, allowing wider lanes for web traffic.
+While it isn't as powerful as the Pro 6E, it makes better use of the horsepower packed inside, especially considering it costs $250 less for a three-pack than the Eero Pro 6E.
+Dollar for dollar, the hardware makes a little more sense, so I give it a slight edge here.

 Winner: Eero 6 Plus

-Design choices aside, the Eero Pro 6E is the speedier of these two systems.
-In my home, where I have a fiber internet connection with upload and download speeds of up to 300Mbps and the fastest devices I test top out at around 375Mbps at close range, the Eero Pro 6E's download speeds to a Wi-Fi 6 device came out to 342Mbps when averaged across the whole house.
-That rose to a very impressive 365Mbps when I repeated my tests with a Wi-Fi 6E device.
+Design aside, the Eero Pro 6E is the speedier of these two systems.
+In my home, with a fiber internet connection offering upload and download speeds of up to 300Mbps and the fastest devices I test reaching around 375Mbps at close range, the Eero Pro 6E's download speeds to a Wi-Fi 6 device averaged 342Mbps throughout the house.
+With a Wi-Fi 6E device, that rose to an impressive 365Mbps.

-Meanwhile, the Eero 6 Plus returned average Wi-Fi 6 download speeds of 304Mbps, and that number actually went down slightly when I reran my tests with a Wi-Fi 6E device.
-That isn't surprising -- without Wi-Fi 6E support, the Eero 6 Plus won't treat Wi-Fi 6E client devices any differently than those that support Wi-Fi 6.
+Meanwhile, the Eero 6 Plus returned average Wi-Fi 6 download speeds of 304Mbps, and that number actually declined slightly when retested with a Wi-Fi 6E device.
+This isn't surprising -- without Wi-Fi 6E support, the Eero 6 Plus won't treat Wi-Fi 6E client devices differently than those supporting Wi-Fi 6.

-A download average of 304Mbps is still a very good result in that test (and it's still top-10 among all of the mesh routers I've tested at home over the past few years) -- but the Eero Pro 6E was even better.
-What's more, you're likely to see an even greater difference between the two on a network that supports higher speeds than my 300Mbps fiber plan, because the Pro 6E is better equipped to handle faster speeds like those.
-The system will also improve with age as more and more of the devices in our homes start offering support for Wi-Fi 6E.
-That means the Eero Pro 6E gets the clear edge here.
+A download average of 304Mbps is still a very good result (and it's top-10 among all mesh routers I've tested at home over the past few years) -- but the Eero Pro 6E was even better.
+You're likely to see an even greater difference on a network supporting higher speeds than my 300Mbps fiber plan, as the Pro 6E is better equipped for faster speeds.
+As more devices in our homes start offering support for Wi-Fi 6E, the Eero Pro 6E gets the clear edge.

 Winner: Eero Pro 6E

 Both the Eero 6 Plus and the Eero Pro 6E offer setup guidance and system controls via the Eero app, available on Android and iOS.
-The app does a very good job of walking users through the setup process, which is itself pretty simple -- just connect an Eero device to your modem with an Ethernet cable, plug it into a power source, give your network a name, pick out a password and plug in the extenders when instructed.
-With both systems, I had things up and running in well under 10 minutes.
+The app does a very good job of walking users through the setup process, which is simple: connect an Eero device to your modem with an Ethernet cable, plug it into a power source, give your network a name, pick a password, and plug in the extenders when instructed.
+With both systems, I had things up and running in under 10 minutes.

-In addition to the setup help, the Eero app makes it easy to track the devices connected to your network, run a quick speed test, or group devices for ad blocking or parental control purposes.
-With a $3 monthly subscription to Eero Secure, you can add in additional security and content filtering features -- make that a $10 monthly subscription to Eero Secure Plus to add in remote DDNS controls as well as access to Malwarebytes antiviral protection, the Encrypt.me VPN, and 1Password, which is one of CNET's top-rated password managers.
-Security features aside, both Eero systems feature built-in Zigbee radios for connecting things like lights and locks to your home network, as well as support for the upcoming Matter smart home standard by way of Thread support.
-All of that -- the setup help, the app features, the optional Eero Secure extras, the smart home radios -- are the same across both the Eero 6 Plus and the Eero Pro 6E.
+In addition to setup help, the Eero app makes it easy to track devices connected to your network, run a speed test, or group devices for ad blocking or parental control purposes.
+With a $3 monthly subscription to Eero Secure, you can add additional security and content filtering features.
+For $10 per month, Eero Secure Plus adds remote DDNS controls, access to Malwarebytes antiviral protection, the Encrypt.me VPN, and 1Password, one of CNET's top-rated password managers.
+Security features aside, both Eero systems have built-in Zigbee radios for connecting things like lights and locks to your home network and support the upcoming Matter smart home standard with Thread support.
+All these features are the same across both the Eero 6 Plus and the Eero Pro 6E.

-The two systems share the same privacy considerations, as well.
-On its data-collection support page, Eero says that it doesn't ever track the websites you visit or collect the contents of your web traffic, but the company does collect data from your network in order to optimize Wi-Fi performance.
-Eero says that it doesn't sell that customer data, or sell ads based on that data -- but it doesn't offer an option for users to opt out of data collection altogether, which sets it apart from some other manufacturers in the home networking space.
-Again, it's the same consideration for both systems, so this one's a push.
+Both systems share the same privacy considerations.
+On its data-collection support page, Eero states it never tracks websites you visit or collects the contents of your web traffic.
+However, the company collects data from your network to optimize Wi-Fi performance.
+Eero assures users it doesn't sell this data or advertisements based on it, though it doesn't offer an opt-out option for data collection, setting it apart from some other manufacturers in the home networking space.
+This consideration is the same for both systems, so this one's a draw.

 Winner: Tie

-If you're picking between a three-piece mesh router that costs $300 and another that costs $550, you might assume that the $300 system is the superior value.
-You wouldn't necessarily be wrong -- but with the Eero 6 Plus and the Eero Pro 6E, it's probably a lot closer than you think.
+If you're choosing between a $300 three-piece mesh router and one that costs $550, you might assume that the $300 system is the superior value.
+You wouldn't necessarily be wrong, but with the Eero 6 Plus and the Eero Pro 6E, the difference is closer than you think.

 Let's start with the 6 Plus.
-At $300, it isn't breaking any new ground as far as pricing is concerned.
-Other dual-band, three-piece mesh systems with support for Wi-Fi 6 got there first, including the Netgear Nighthawk MK63S, currently available for $227, the Asus ZenWifi AX Mini, which currently costs $230, and Amazon's own Eero 6.
-That previous-gen system launched in 2020 for $279 ($20 less than the Eero 6 Plus), and Amazon just marked it down to $199.
-Then again, none of those systems performed nearly as well as the Eero 6 Plus did, which definitely gives it a strong claim to value in that $300-or-less category.
-There just aren't a lot of three-piece systems in that price range with performance that's as good as this.
+At $300, it isn't breaking new ground in pricing.
+Other dual-band, three-piece mesh systems with Wi-Fi 6 support reached that point first, including the Netgear Nighthawk MK63S available for $227, the Asus ZenWifi AX Mini at $230, and Amazon's own Eero 6.
+That previous-gen system launched in 2020 for $279 ($20 less than the Eero 6 Plus), and Amazon recently marked it down to $199.
+None of those systems performed as well as the Eero 6 Plus, giving it a strong claim to value in the $300-or-less category.
+Few three-piece systems in that price range offer such good performance.

 Winner: Eero 6 Plus (but it's a lot closer than you'd think)